k7n2g/dapa-blockchain/README.md

 ### Build from Docker

 To build using Docker, use the following command, using the `app` build argument to chose which project to build:
-`docker build -t xelis-daemon:master --build-arg app=xelis_daemon .`
+`docker build -t dapahe-daemon:master --build-arg app=dapahe_daemon .`

 ## Funding

 DAPA is a community driven project and is not funded by any company or organization.
-To helps the development, the success and provide a better support of DAPA, we set a dev fee percentage starting at 10% on block reward.

-Current dev fee curve is as following:

-- 10% from block 0 to 3,250,000 (expected time is ~1.5 years with BlockDAG).
-- 5% from 3,250,001 until the project being developed is stable on major facets of the ecosystem in order to reduce it.

 ## Config

 ### Network

-- Expected Block Time is `15` seconds
+- Expected Block Time is `15` seconds to 120 seconds.
-- Address prefix is `xel` on mainnet and `xet` for testnet/devnet
+- Address prefix is `dap` on mainnet and `DAP` for testnet/devnet
-- Transaction fee is based on various parameters (fee is `0.0001` XEL per KB, `0.001` XEL per account creation, `0.00005` XEL per transfer)
+- Transaction fee is based on various parameters (fee is `0.0001` DAP per KB, `0.001` DAP per account creation, `0.00005` DAP per transfer)
 - Up to `8` decimals
-- Maximum supply: `18.4` millions
+- Maximum supply: `800` million.
 - Maximum block size: `1.25` MB
 - Difficulty adjustment algorithm: retarget at every block
 - Block reward emission: retarget at every block (Smooth decrease)

 ### Daemon

-- Default P2P port is `2125`
+- Default P2P port is `20100`
 - Defaut RPC Server port is `8080`

 ### Wallet